Mastering Ballet Basics Essential Ballerina Feet Positions Explained

 Advanced Feet Positions in Ballet

 As dancers progress in training, they may encounter advanced foot positions that build on the basic five ballet positions of the feet and legs.
-In the sixth position, the feet are parallel and turned inward.
-Additionally, the legs are positioned side by side.
-This position, and the seventh position, was codified by Serge Lifar.
+In the sixth position, the feet are parallel and turned inward, and the legs are positioned side by side.
+Serge Lifar codified this position and the seventh position.

 The seventh position is determined by whether the left or right foot is in front and can be used to transition smoothly between various movements.
 Mastering these advanced positions requires a deep understanding of the basic positions and a high level of technical skill.